fordtom/BingoBot/README.md

 **Commands**

-- `/ask <question>` – Ask the assistant anything.
-The answer is posted as a follow‑up message mentioning you.
+- `/ask <question> [files]` – Ask the assistant anything.
+If `files` is provided, the assistant will first search the repository for matching files and read them before answering.
+The reply is posted as a follow‑up message mentioning you.
-- `/files <question> <find>` – Search the repository for files matching `find` and ask the assistant your question after it reads them.

 **Environment**